Family Medicine – Curriculum

 Emergency Medicine

 Residents in their R1 year spend one month at Providence Sacred Heart Medical Center, a Level 2 Trauma Center that serves a large portion of the Inland Northwest.
 Residents complete 18 shifts divided between the pediatric and adult ERs, with one day per week of continuity patient care in the clinic.
-Second-year residents rotate at the nearby Deaconess Hospital.
-There, residents complete 15 shifts in the adult ER with one day per week in clinic.
-During these rotations, residents learn how to stabilize the acutely ill patient while gaining hands-on experience in procedures such as suturing, reducing fractures and dislocations, and intubations.
+Second-year residents rotate at the nearby MultiCare Deaconess Hospital.
+There, residents complete 14 shifts in the adult ER with one day per week in clinic.
+During these rotations, residents learn how to stabilize acutely ill patients while gaining hands-on experience in procedures such as suturing, reducing fractures and dislocations, and intubations.
 The schedule is variable with the resident working several different shifts for varied experiences.

 Electives